Best wonton mee in Singapore

 The other famous wonton noodle stall at Old Airport Road Food Centre is Hua Kee Hougang Famous Wan Ton Mee, situated right next to their competitor, and with a much longer history that dates back to the 30’s.
 Their egg noodles are no longer made in-house but outsourced and made to their exact specifications, supposedly with four times the amount of eggs as regular egg noodles.

-Address: 51 Old Airport Road, #01-02, Old Airport Road Food Centre, Singapore 390051
+Address: 51 Old Airport Road, #01-35, Old Airport Road Food Centre, Singapore 390051

-Opening hours: Wed-Mon 10am to 10pm
+Opening hours: Wed-Mon 10am to 8pm

 Tel: 8468 2931

-7. Ji Ji Wanton Noodles Specialist
+14. Ji Ji Wanton Noodle Specialist

-Walk through Hong Lim Food Complex, and you’ll recognise fellow Ji Ji Wanton Noodles Specialist diners by the odd-shaped purple bowl they’re eating out of.
+Walk through Hong Lim Food Complex, and you’ll recognise fellow Ji Ji Wanton Noodle Specialist diners by the odd-shaped purple bowl they’re eating out of.
 This stall is yet another Michelin Plate recipient, whose sauce mix is said to be a little on the sweet side.

-Starting at just $4.50 a bowl, the Ji Ji Signature Char Siew Wanton Noodle comes laden with both boiled, and fried, wonton, char siew, braised mushrooms, vegetables, and their proprietary healthier-choice noodles that are made without ghee.
+Starting at just $4.50 a bowl, the Ji Ji Signature Char Siew Wanton Noodle comes laden with both boiled and fried wonton, char siew, braised mushrooms, vegetables, and their proprietary healthier-choice noodles that are made without ghee.

-Address: Block 531A Upper Cross Street, #02-49, Hong Lim Food Complex, Singapore 050531
+Address: 531A Upper Cross Street, #02-49, Hong Lim Food Complex, Singapore 050531

-Opening hours: Fri-Wed 9am to 7pm
+Opening hours: Fri-Wed 9:30am to 3pm, 5pm to 7pm

 Tel: 6532 2886